Companies that focus on maximizing lifetime customer value grow faster than their low growth competitors.

 A Buyer Persona Is Not Just a Profile

 Effective personas are not imaginary profiles created internally.
-They should always be based on real people.
+They should always be based on real people in the investment management firms, property management firms or building owners to whom your team is selling.
 A persona documents your buyers’ situation, needs, motivations, key concerns and objections, and buying journey.
 It captures their voice with direct quotes, and traces their decision process.
 It provides insight into the buyer’s role in the committee.
 It documents how that person typically goes about influencing other committee members.
 It captures the key criteria that made it possible for the buying process to progress at each stage and identifies common sticking points.

 Buyer Personas Should Guide Strategy